css-materials/course-site/content/setup/_index.md

 ---

-Please, follow one of these two options to get all the necessary software.
-I encourage all students (and especially beginners) to utilize Option 1.
+Follow one of these two options to get all the necessary software: Workbench (no software installation required) or install software locally on your computer.
+We recommend the first option, especially if you do not have prior R experience.

 {{% callout note %}}

-I encourage all students to utilize Option 1: RStudio Workbench.
-This will ensure we all use a consistent software environment.
-If you choose to install your own software locally (Option 2), I cannot guarantee the instructional staff will be able to help you troubleshoot issues caused by software configuration.
+We encourage all students to utilize Option 1 to ensure we all use a consistent software environment.
+If you choose to install software locally (Option 2), we cannot guarantee that we will be able to help you troubleshoot issues caused by software configuration or packages installation.

 {{% /callout %}}